 Each ingredient has a purpose, including the maple syrup and nut butter.
 Though you may use any nut or seed butter you like, so at least there is some flexibility there!

-I tested the recipe once using ¼ cup of King Arthur's gluten-free 1:1 blend, and I'm sorry to have to report, it really wasn't good.
+I tested the recipe once using ¼ cup of King Arthur's gluten-free 1:1 blend, and unfortunately, that didn't work out.
 It cooked up properly and was edible, but the overall flavor needed some adjustments.
+The gluten-free flour just doesn't taste as good as oat flour.

-So if you want to go that route, I recommend experimenting with a bit more maple syrup and spice.
+If you decide to try it, I recommend experimenting with a bit more maple syrup and spice.

 For breakfast or a snack, a few spoonfuls of creamy non-dairy yogurt pair perfectly with this oat mug cake.
-Top it with fresh berries and a sprinkle of your favorite seeds or nuts.
+Top it with fresh berries and hemp seeds or chopped walnuts or pecans.

 Recipe FAQs